rubensauchelli/platform-template/documentation/frontend-guide.md

 4. **Template Deletion**:
    - Confirm deletion via dialog
    - Cannot delete a template currently in use
-   - Associated OpenAI assistant is also deleted
+   - Associated AI model is also deleted

 ## Responsive Design